Nedwardo/School-matey/README.md

 [Converting to hexadecimal](http://www.bbc.co.uk/education/guides/zp73wmn/revision/3)

 ### 3.5.3 Units of information
-+ bit and bytes
+#### - Bit and bytes

+	A bit is a single 1 or 0.
+Bytes are 8 bits.

-+ units of kilo, kilbi etc
+#### - Units of kilo, kibi etc

+	Kilobytes are 1000 bytes, and kibibytes are 1024 bytes.

 ### 3.5.4 Binary number system